RobTillaart/CHT8310/README.md

 ## Description

-This library is **EXPERIMENTAL** and implements a minimal subset of its functionality.
+This library is **EXPERIMENTAL** and implements a minimal subset of the functionality of the sensor.
-This includes reading the temperature and humidity register and the manufacturer-ID register.
+Version 0.1.0 includes reading the temperature and humidity register and the manufacturer-ID register.
+Furthermore one can set an offset for temperature and humidity.

 Version 0.1.0 does not support reading or writing other registers.